-PSYC 101: Psychosocial Issues in Healthcare I
+PSYC 101 : Psychosocial Issues in Healthcare I

 This is the first in a series of five courses exploring concepts fundamental to psychosocial healthcare management.
 Examines some determinants of health and illness across the lifespan, including social, psychosocial, environmental, spiritual and cultural dimensions.

-Admission into the Level IADN Nursing Program or instructor permission.
+Distribution Social Science Credits 1 Lecture Hours 11 Prerequisites Admission into the Level IADN Nursing Program or instructor permission.
+Corequisites NUR 110 or instructor permission.
+Ouarters Offered Fall

-PSYC 102: Psychosocial Issues in Healthcare II
+PSYC 102 : Psychosocial Issues in Healthcare II